ropensci/pangaear/cran-comments.md

 ---

-This release includes bug fixes due to website changes in the data source.
+This release includes two bug fixes and more tests.

 Thanks.
 Scott Chamberlain